sentclose/sentc-docs/docs/guide/e2ee/user.md

 ## Multi-Factor authentication

 Sentc uses Time-based one-time password (Totp) for Multi-factor auth.
-These tokens can easily be generated by any totp generator app like google authenticator, authy or free otp.
+These tokens can easily be generated by any totp generator app like Google authenticator, authy, or free otp.

 A secret is generated alone side with six recovery keys (just in case if the user lost access to the auth device).
 The user should print out or store the recovery keys to still get access to the account.